 Globally, chronic heart failure is a common, complex syndrome characterized by high levels of healthcare utilization, reduced quality of life and premature mortality.
 Self-care is a complex decision-making process involving symptom recognition, action and evaluation.

-Disler, RT, Inglis, S & Davidson, PM 2013, 'Non-pharmacological management interventions for COPD: an overview of Cochrane systematic reviews (Protocol)', The Cochrane Database of Systematic Reviews, vol. 2, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Disler, RT, Inglis, S & Davidson, PM 2013, 'Non-pharmacological management interventions for COPD: an overview of Cochrane systematic reviews (Protocol)', The Cochrane Database of Systematic Reviews, vol. 2, pp. 1-8.View/Download from: Publisher's site

 summarise the evidence, b) identify gaps in the evidence base and c) describe elements of non-pharmacological, non-surgical and non-device interventions for the management of COPD using a standardised taxonomy for disease management adapted from the American Heart Association (Krumholz 2006).

-Ferguson, C, Inglis, S, Newton, PJ, Middleton, S, Macdonald, P & Davidson, PM 2013, 'Atrial fibrillation and thromboprophylaxis in heart failure: The need for patient centered approaches to address adherence', Vascular Health and Risk Management, vol. 9, pp. 3-11.View/Download from: UTS OPUS or Publisher's site
+Ferguson, C, Inglis, S, Newton, PJ, Middleton, S, Macdonald, P & Davidson, PM 2013, 'Atrial fibrillation and thromboprophylaxis in heart failure: The need for patient centered approaches to address adherence', Vascular Health and Risk Management, vol. 9, pp. 3-11.View/Download from: Publisher's site

 Atrial fibrillation is a common arrhythmia in heart failure and a risk factor for stroke.
 Risk assessment tools can assist clinicians with decision-making in the allocation of thromboprophylaxis.
 This review provides an overview of current validated risk assessment tools for AF and emphasises the importance of addressing both tailoring individual risk for stroke and weighing the benefits of treatment.
 Further, this review provides details of innovative and patient centered methods for ensuring optimal adherence to prescribed therapy.
 Prior to initiating oral anticoagulant therapy a comprehensive risk assessment should include evaluation of associated cardio-geriatric conditions, potential for adherence to prescribed therapy, frailty, functional and cognitive ability.

-Disler, R, Inglis, SC, Currow, DC & Davidson, PM 2012, 'Palliative and Supportive Care in Chronic Obstructive Pulmonary Disease: Research Priorities to Decrease Suffering', Open Access Scientific Reports, vol. 1, no. 6, pp. 1-3.View/Download from: UTS OPUS or Publisher's site
+Disler, R, Inglis, SC, Currow, DC & Davidson, PM 2012, 'Palliative and Supportive Care in Chronic Obstructive Pulmonary Disease: Research Priorities to Decrease Suffering', Open Access Scientific Reports, vol. 1, no. 6, pp. 1-3.View/Download from: Publisher's site

 Chronic obstructive pulmonary disease (COPD) affects 80 million people worldwide, is the fourth most prevalent